nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_application_samples/template_ble.rst

 Overview
 ********

-The sample shows implementation of Sidewalk API for the Bluetooth LE only transport protocol.
+The sample shows implementation of the Sidewalk API for the Bluetooth LE transport protocol.
+It is a memory-optimized example of Sidewalk configuration where only Bluetooth LE transport protocol is supported.
+Because of the smaller footprint, both bootloader partitions for the application are placed in the internal flash memory of the supported SoC (nRF52840).

 .. _template_ble_config: